Rbara00/Rob-Bara-College-Coding-Portfolio/README.md

 -Signals and Systems:Continuous & Discrete-Computer Assignments written in MATLAB

 -For Technical Communication/Writing skills, my Final paper for Technical Communications is avaliable for viewing, which discusses creating a fast-stable real time object  detection system for Drones/UAVs

+-Please request to view my work within Dr Bai's research lab, as it was a government project